Liverpool Champions League fixtures, results, squad and schedule 2025/26

 Liverpool Champions League squad 2025/26

-Liverpool’s List A Champions League squad has been registered until the round of 16 in February 2026, when clubs can register a maximum of three new players within the existing limit of 25.
+This was Liverpool’s List A Champions League squad registered from the round of 16 in February 2026.

 List B submissions, comprised of players born after January 1, 2004 who have been eligible to play for the club for an uninterrupted period of two years since their 15th birthday, can also be made until midnight before each match.